WHAT TO BRING TO

 This is for our solvent to clean brushes.

 Optional: insert scrunched up chicken wire inside OR a smaller jar that fits inside (with punched holes in the lid like mine shown).
-This means you can rub your brush on top of the chicken wire/jar lid and the thick paint will fall to the bottom leaving clear solvent at the top.
+This means you can fill it with solvent and rub your brush on top of the chicken wire/jar lid and the thick paint will fall to the bottom leaving clear solvent at the top.

 Low toxic solvent